Bicycles and pedestrians

 - Bicycle and pedestrian travel is allowed on all trails and most streets and highways in Iowa, except interstate highways, certain four-lane highways and some city streets.

-- In 2012, there were 454 pedestrian-motor vehicle crashes involving one or more pedestrians.
-20 pedestrians were killed and 449 injured.
-18 percent of those killed or injured were age 14 or younger.
+- In 2015, there were 510 pedestrian-motor vehicle crashes involving one or more pedestrians.
+25 pedestrians were killed and 541 injured.

 - The Iowa DOT has produced a bicycle map showing Iowa's multiuse trails and the traffic levels on all paved roads in the state.
 The map may be ordered by visiting http://www.iowadot.gov/iowabikes/index.html.